 Hunstanton bound trains passed through here from the midlands and Lincolnshire via a Shuttle line into the Main King's Lynn Station and then on to the Norfolk Coast.

-The next two pictures we see South Lynn Station station with a picture from
+We see South Lynn Station station with a picture from the

-The picture below is at King's Lynn main station with a M&gn train arriving from South Lynn via the junction at South Lynn.
+The picture below is at King's Lynn central station with an M&gn train arriving from South Lynn via the junction at South Lynn.

-This second picture could be a Hunstanton Branch line train.
+This picture could have been a Hunstanton Branch line train.